Definition and purpose of origination fees

 While your origination fee is one of the larger mortgage fees, there are other fees you should be aware of that can add up to higher closing costs.

-• Appraisal fee: Before a home is eligible for sale, a licensed professional must determine its market value.
-The appraisal includes an inspection of the property, a comparison with other home values in the area and a final report.
+- Appraisal fee: Before a home is eligible for sale, a licensed professional must determine its market value.
+The appraisal includes an inspection of the property, a comparison of the property's value with other home values in the area and a final report.
 The buyer typically pays the appraisal fee.

-• Assignment recording fee: Real estate transactions are required to be part of public records.
+- Assignment recording fee: Real estate transactions must be part of the public records.
 The assignment recording fee pays for a government agency to register the sale of real estate.

 FAQ

-Points paid on a mortgage help you lower your interest rate.
-Sometimes the fees paid for these points are referred to as “origination fees,” but in reality, they are simply prepaid interest.
+Mortgage points are costs you pay upfront to help you lower your interest rate.
+Sometimes the fees for these points are referred to as “origination fees,” but in reality, they are simply prepaid interest.
 In contrast, an origination fee is paid to the lender for its loan services.

 Are there origination fees on a refinance?